-(i) Each employer having an employee(s) with occupational exposure as defined by paragraph (b) of this section shall establish a written Exposure Control Plan designed to eliminate or minimize employee exposure.
+(A) Each employer having an employee(s) with occupational exposure as defined by paragraph (b) of this section shall establish a written Exposure Control Plan designed to eliminate or minimize employee exposure.

-(ii) The Exposure Control Plan shall contain at least the following elements:
+(B) The Exposure Control Plan shall contain at least the following elements:

-(A) The exposure determination required by paragraph (c)(2),1910.1030 (c)(1)(ii)(B),

-(B) The schedule and method of implementation for paragraphs (d) Methods of Compliance, (e) HIV and HBV Research Laboratories and Production Facilities, (f) Hepatitis B Vaccination and Post-Exposure Evaluation and Follow-up, (g) Communication of Hazards to Employees, and (h) Recordkeeping, of this standard, and

-(C) The procedure for the evaluation of circumstances surrounding exposure incidents as required by paragraph (f)(3)(i) of this standard.
+i The exposure determination required by paragraph (c)(2),1910.1030 (c)(1)(ii)(B), v Hepatitis B Vaccination and Post-Exposure Evaluation and Follow-up, vi Communication of Hazards to Employees, and vii Recordkeeping, of this standard, and viii The procedure for the evaluation of circumstances surrounding exposure incidents as required by paragraph (f)(3)(i) of this standard.

+- ii The schedule and method of implementation for paragraphs - iii Methods of Compliance, - iv HIV and HBV Research Laboratories and Production Facilities,

-(iii)Each employer shall ensure that a copy of the Exposure Control Plan is accessible to employees in accordance with 29 CFR 1910.1020(e).
+(i) Each employer shall ensure that a copy of the Exposure Control Plan is accessible to employees in accordance with 29 CFR 1910.1020(e).

-(iv) The Exposure Control Plan shall be reviewed and updated at least annually and whenever necessary to reflect new or modified tasks and procedures which affect occupational exposure and to reflect new or revised employee positions with occupational exposure.
+(ii) The Exposure Control Plan shall be reviewed and updated at least annually and whenever necessary to reflect new or modified tasks and procedures affect occupational exposure and to reflect new or revised employee positions with occupational exposure.

-(v) The Exposure Control Plan shall be made available to the Assistant Secretary and the Director upon request for examination and copying.
+(iii) The Exposure Control Plan shall be made available to the Assistant Secretary and the Director upon request for examination and copying.

-(2) Exposure Determination.
+Exposure Determination